 On the other hand, the successes of the Kadyrovtsy in Ukraine allowed R. Kadyrov to present his units as model armed forces compared to the Russian army, which is considered less efficient and less motivated.
 R. Kadyrov uses his warrior image as a negotiating lever with Moscow to maintain his status in the context of national reform.
 Thus, the successes of the Kadyrovtsy in Ukraine allow, by extension, to present the forces of the Chechen Ministry of the Interior as model armed forces.
 This communication campaign is also a way of getting through the restructuring of the command initiated by the reform of the Rosgvardia.
 R. Kadyrov is thus consolidating his control over the Chechen MVD forces, the forces that have enabled him to lock in his power in Chechnya.
 To strengthen his image and go beyond his filial relationship with V. Putin, R. Kadyrov confirmed the arrival of Chechen “volunteers” in Ukraine to reinforce the regular army(8).
 This regimentation occurs within the framework of feudal domination exercised by the Kremlin over its vassal Kadyrov.
 This mobilization allows the Chechen leader to demonstrate his capacity to adapt to the new challenges of contemporary warfare.
 Thus, promoting his good results in Ukraine could allow R. Kadyrov to gain legitimacy to obtain a federal post in a ministry or even to become the incarnation of the National Guard.

-Social networks are a tool to overcome the condition of regional leader
+Social networks are a tool to overcome the condition of regional leader.

 In July 2022, R. Kadyrov published a video staging V. Zelensky’s fake surrender: the Chechen leader poses as a victor behind the Ukrainian president’s look-alike, whom he forces to sign the act of sacrifice, while he repeats his slogan “Akhmat Sila” (“Akhmat is strength,” in homage to his father).
 The purpose of this platform is to present him as the spokesperson and warlord of the Russian military aggression in Ukraine to build his legitimacy.
 In contrast, he has been systematically given as the simple protégé of V. Putin until now.
 This aggressive promotion of the intervention in Ukraine allowed him to become one of the most influential figures among the “war supporters” and to get even closer to V. Putin, whether the latter wanted it or not.
 Kadyrov’s skill lies in his ability to communicate spontaneously on social networks and manipulate reality to promote his image: that of a supposedly charismatic leader both in Russia and on the international scene.
 Not without success, since the number of subscribers to his Telegram account has risen since February from 60,000 to 2.5 million(10).
 Thus, he can appear to the Russians as a significant political figure, determined and qualified to win.
-It would only be a step until some consider him indispensable and want him to be promoted to federal office, becoming, by extension, irremovable upon the possible departure of V. Putin.
+However, it would only be a step until some consider him indispensable and want him to be promoted to federal office, becoming, by extension, irremovable upon the possible departure of V. Putin.

 - Moscow’s opponents of the Kadyrov clan can no longer stand the Chechen leader’s criticism and are putting pressure on V. Putin to redefine the contract terms between Grozny and Moscow.
 Putin to redefine the terms of the contract between Grozny and Moscow.
 R. Kadyrov could be reminded of the political line set by Moscow, in exchange for which he would be reappointed as head of Chechnya and supported by Moscow on local issues.